 - (a) Performance-based Awards: Per FASB ASC Topic 718, performance conditions do not reduce the per share fair value of the award.
 However, awards are only recognized if achievement is probable.
 Therefore, we calculate the value of our performance awards based on the number of shares we expect to issue, which will generally be at the target level on the grant date, multiplied by the grant date stock price.
-Accordingly, for 2015, the grant date fair value is based on the stock price on January 15, 2015, the date the stock awards were deemed to be granted for accounting purposes, which is \$23.76, multiplied by the expected performance level, which we set at "target", or 50%.
-The amounts for Mr. Risoleo also reflect an additional award granted on April 15, 2015 in connection with his increased responsibilities.
-The grant date fair value is based on the April 15, 2015 stock price of \$19.93 multiplied by the expected performance level, which was similarly set at "target", or 50%. - We have also included in the above table the total amount of awards that could be earned assuming a "high" level of performance, which is 100% of the award, at the stock price on the grant date of \$23.76 (or \$19.93 with respect to the additional grant to Mr. Risoleo on April 15, 2015).
+Accordingly, for 2016, the grant date fair value is based on the stock price on February 4, 2016, the date the stock awards were deemed to be granted for accounting purposes, which is \$14.20, multiplied by the expected performance level, which we set at "target", or 50%. - We have also included in the above table the total amount of awards that could be earned assuming a "high" level of performance, which is 100% of the award, at the stock price on the grant date of \$14.20.
 No similar disclosure has been made for the Market-based Awards as they have already been calculated as the maximum number of shares issued at the high level of performance multiplied by the grant date fair value.
-See Note (b). - (b) Market-based Awards: Per FASB ASC Topic 718, market conditions will reduce the per share fair value of the award.
+See Note (b) below. - (b) Market-based Awards: Per FASB ASC Topic 718, market conditions will reduce the per share fair value of the award.
 However, the number of awards recognized for accounting purposes is not adjusted for the probability of achievement.
 Therefore, the grant date fair value of the Market-based awards reflects the total number of shares that can be earned at a performance level of "high" (100% of the shares); while the value per share reflects the market conditions that must be achieved, and will, therefore, be less than the stock price on the grant date.
-Accordingly, for 2015, the grant date fair value is based on the fair value at January 15, 2015, the grant date (or April 15, 2015 with respect to the additional grant to Mr. Risoleo), using a simulation, or MonteCarlo, method multiplied by the maximum number of shares that can be issued at "high".
+Accordingly, for 2016, the grant date fair value is based on the fair value at February 4, 2016, the grant date, using a simulation, or MonteCarlo, method multiplied by the maximum number of shares that can be issued at "high".

-Grant Date Fair Value of Market-based Awards
+Grant Date Fair Value of Market-based Awards February 4, 2016

-NAREIT Equity Index Shares Lodging Index Shares S&P Index Shares 15 -Jan-15 15 -Apr-15 15 -Jan-15 15 -Apr-15 15 -Jan-15 15. -Apr-15 Closing stock price on Closing stock price on grant Closing stock price on grant grant date \$ 23.76 \$ 19.93 date \$ 23.76 \$ 19.93 date \$ 23.76 \$ 19.93 1-year Volatility of Host 16.5% 18.7% 1-year Volatility of Host 16.5% 18.7% 1-year Volatility of Host 16.5% 18.7% Risk free interest rate 0.16% 0.26% Risk free interest rate 0.16% 0.26% Risk free interest rate 0.16% 0.26% Stock Beta Compared to Stock Beta compared to Stock Beta compared to S&F • NAREIT Equity Index 1.16 1.14 Lodging Equity Index 0.91 0.94 Equity Index 0.96 1.02 Grant date fair value \$ 20.91 \$ 11.28 Grant date fair value \$ 6.99 \$ 0.87 Grant date fair value \$ 19.75 \$ 8.62
+NAREIT Equity Index Shares Lodging Index Shares S&P Index Shares Closing stock price on grant date \$14.20 Closing stock price on grant date \$14.20 Closing stock price on grant date \$14.20 1-year Volatility of Host 29.6% 1-year Volatility of Host 29.6% 1-year Volatility of Host 29.6% Risk free interest rate 0.52% Risk free interest rate 0.52% Risk free interest rate 0.52% Stock Beta Compared to NAREIT Equity Index Stock Beta compared to Lodging Equity 1.25 Index 1.09 Stock Beta compared to S&P Equity Index 1.19 Grant date fair value \$ 1.42 Grant date fair value \$ 5.60 Grant date fair value \$ 3.20